utmgdsc/devfest-web-sec/README.md

 make up
 ```

 This command will start the application using Docker containers.
+It will be accessible at http://localhost:8080/

 ## Shutting Down the App
 To stop the application and shut down the Docker containers, use the following command: